-Producer Handbooks are agent facing, state specific and updated yearly.
-Agents can download or order handbooks, on the Sales Materials Portal, accessible via Jarvis.
+Producer Handbooks are agent facing, state-specific and updated yearly.
+Agents can download or order handbooks on the Sales Materials Portal, accessible via Jarvis.
 UnitedHealthcare will provide newly-contracted agents with their resident state Handbook.
 Refer to the Producer Handbook when you or your members have questions.
-For rate information, please reference Jarvis, JarvisEnroll (the electronic enrollment application tool), and/or the Enrollment Kit.
+For rate information, please reference Medicare Supplement JarvisEnroll (the electronic enrollment application tool) or the state-specific Enrollment Kit.